Moai-/panabsorbium/Notes.md

     "description": "It's cold to the touch"
     "base_damage_reduction": 15

-The JSON-ish "heart" of the armour is now configured.
-The armour is now cheesy, and stops lots of damage.
-Remember, though, as was mentioned before, that many objects, including armours, have two forms.
+The JSON-ish "heart" of the armor is now configured.
+The armor is now cheesy, and stops lots of damage.
+Remember, though, as was mentioned before, that many objects, including armors, have two forms.
 One is when the object is worn, and the other is a smaller, less detailed version that's shown when it's on the ground, in a stockpile, or being carried by a Hearthling.
 This is called the "iconic" form, and it's considered a separate, though related, object by Stonehearth.
 It also comes with its own JSON file, the renamed `panabsorbium_vest_iconic.json`.
 Let's pop it open.

     {
        "mixins": "stonehearth:mixins:item_properties",